aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

 Sets the IStreamProvider for exporting objects.
+If `null`, the exported objects will be saved to the same directory as the output file.

 **Parameters:**
 | Parameter | Type | Description |